 By Probate Judge Clarence Cuthpert, Jr.

-The information included herein is only intended to provide a basic understanding of the distinction between heirs and beneficiaries.
+The information included herein is only intended to address some of the common myths associated with the probate process.
 This information is not all inclusive, and should not be used as or considered to be legal advice.

 Throughout each month, the clerk of courts, tax commissioner, sheriff and probate judge—Rockdale’s elected constitutional officers—discuss topics relevant to their respective roles